ONLYOFFICE/docspace-api-sdk-csharp/docs/FilesFilesApi.md

 # **GetFileHistory**
 > HistoryArrayWrapper GetFileHistory (int fileId, ApiDateTime? fromDate = null, ApiDateTime? toDate = null, int? count = null, int? startIndex = null)

+Returns the list of actions performed on the file with the specified identifier.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/get-file-history/).